-A group of 5 islands in the Caribbean Sea (Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, and Sint Maarten), which previously constituted an autonomous part of the Kingdom of the Netherlands.
+…a group of 5 islands in the Caribbean Sea (Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, and Sint Maarten), which previously constituted an autonomous part of the Kingdom of the Netherlands.
 This group of islands is now named the Netherlands Antilles.
 Today, we are only sailing to the part of the group known as the ABC’s: Aruba, Bonaire, and Curacao.
 Confused?
 These 3 islands hug the north-western part of Venezuela’s coastline, which is the next country on the map after the ABC’s.

-Unfortunately, we have to rush through the best and less traversed areas just to be below the hurricane belt before the 1st of June (Official Hurricane season).
+Unfortunately, we have to rush through the best and less traversed areas of this beautiful country, just to be below the hurricane belt before the 1st of June (Official Hurricane season).
 This pace is not my idea of cruising at all and is a tad stressful.

 Boca Chica (DR): 18°26.680’N 69°37.467’W